wp-plugins/ofeatures-customer-service/readme.txt

 Once you are logged into the Support Panel you will see all your alerts.
 Here you can click on the “Go to” button to go the request.
 On the left hand side there will also be a tab with Contact Form requests, in which you will see all inquiries and requests.
 In the first column will be your customer’s e-mail.
 Right next to it is the message that your customer has sent to you.
 There are two buttons labeled “subject and customer”.
 After mousing over them you will have a preview of the details.
 In the next section you can reply to the request, see more details or change the status to “new”, “answered” or “not answered”.

+* How To Configure

+In Contact Form settings there is an option to upload a company logo, which will be viewed by your customer in the further conversations.
+You can also decide if you would like to ask customers for their name, phone number and/or subject.
+In “Basic Settings” tab, among others, you can enable responsiveness to  make sure that the contact form labels and notifications look in order regardless of the device type.
+If your Contact Form is inactive for less than 3 days in a month, your account will not be charged for the given month.
+You can decide whether the feature is active or not by using an “Active” checkbox.
+In the “Theme” tab you can choose from a list of predefined themes, from light to dark colors.
+Adjust the theme to match your website style.
+You can further edit it using the CSS editor, but this is not required.
+Fully edit labels and notifications in “Languages” tab.
+You can add an unlimited amount of language version for Contact Form.
+Go to the “Team” tab to determine which employee has the option of answering requests of visitors.
+In the “About” tab you can check your monthly cost of Contact Form and change the pricing plan from standard, if the current one is little.

 == Installation ==
 1. Install the plugin via Wordpress.org repository or by downloading the plugin files and uploading them to the server.